GenAI-Learning-Lab/llm-lab/README.md

-# LLM Lab
-A beginner-friendly space to learn, build, and explore Large Language Models.
+# LLM Lab: A Community Hub for Learning and Building with Large Language Models
+LLM Lab is a community-led platform offering practical guides and curated resources for exploring large language models.
+Whether you're just starting out or looking to deepen your understanding, this space provides clear learning paths, hands-on applications, and up-to-date insights to support your journey.

 ## 📚 [LLM Learning Path](https://github.com/GenAI-Learning-Lab/llm-lab/tree/main/llm-learning-path) - Start your LLM journey
 ## 🛠️ [LLM Applications](https://github.com/GenAI-Learning-Lab/llm-lab/tree/main/llm-applications) - Apply what you learn
-s

 In addition to learning path and llm applications, this llm lab repository keeps you up to date with the latest advancements in Generative AI by providing: